Graham Ward (footballer)

-Graham Ward (born 25 February 1983) is a professional footballer who most recently played for Conference North club Nuneaton Town, where he played as a defender.
+Graham Ward (born 25 February 1983) is an Irish former professional footballer who played as a defender.

 Playing career

 Ward played his youth football with St Josephs Boys AFC football club based in south Dublin.

 Wolverhampton Wanderers

 Ward began his career as a trainee with Wolverhampton Wanderers in 2002, despite being the Republic of Ireland Under 20s captain, he failed to land himself a place in the first team.

 With the club reaching the Premiership, Ward was released by manager Dave Jones.

 Kidderminster Harriers

 Ward moved to Kidderminster Harriers just prior to the start of the 2003–04 season on a one-year contract.
 Ward was part of the side that made the 3rd round of the FA cup before losing to the club that released him the season before.
 He produced a man of the match display during the replay at Molineux.

 During his time with Kidderminster Harriers, Ward made 21 appearances, but failed to find the net during this time.
 He also became KHFC first ever International Player representing Ireland at the World Cup in Dubai at Under 20 level.